Blendify/blender-manual/trunk/blender_docs/manual/interface/controls/buttons/buttons.rst

    Search field.

-Text fields show a rounded rectangluar border, and optionally an icon and/or text inside the border.
+Text fields show a rounded rectangular border, and optionally an icon and/or text inside the border.
 Text fields store text strings, and provide the means to edit text by :doc:`standard text editing shortcuts </interface/common_shortcuts>`.